The PFRA regulating and monitoring face to face fundraising

 GREAT article from NZ Herald reporter http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11434489 - the article is all about the Herald's impression of face to face fundraising in Auckland.-

-Watch this space for more info on F2FCon.
-It is the first annual Face to Face Fundraising Global Convention (F2FCon). www.f2fcon.org - to be held in April 2016 in Cancun, Mexico.
+Face to face fundraising has it's first ever conference - F2FCon. - the first annual Face to Face Fundraising Global Convention. www.f2fcon.org - to be held in 20-23 April 2016 in Cancun, Mexico.
+Sean Triner, expert from Pareto gives a great insight - http://paretofundraising.com/2015/07/the-first-ever-conference-on-face-to-face/

 PFRA has been asked why fundraisers do not accept one-off donations.
 We acknowledge as technology becomes more accessible there will be more means of donating on the street or at doors, these may include eftpos or one-off website donation.
 PFRA supports new methods of donation IF the appropriate forms of accountability and process are in place to protect the donor and fundraiser.
 We do not allow cash collection on public street sites or door to door (at this stage), this is due to accountability and to avoid normalising cash collection which can be abused by fraudsters door to door.